 Paul B. Cleveland has served as a member of our Board of Directors since November 2008.
-From June 2014 he has served as President and CFO of Celladon Corporation.
-From February to August 2013, when the company was acquired by Johnson & Johnson, he served as Executive Vice President of Strategy and Chief Financial Officer at Aragon Pharmaceuticals, a privately held, small-molecule drug discovery company.
+Mr. Cleveland currently serves as President and Chief Executive Officer of Celladon Corporation and previously served as Celladon's President and Chief Financial Officer from June 2014.
+Mr. Cleveland also serves as a member of the Board of Directors and as Chairman of the Audit Committee of Alder BioPharmaceuticals.
+Prior to Celladon, from February to August 2013, when the company was acquired by Johnson & Johnson, he served as Executive Vice President of Strategy and Chief Financial Officer at Aragon Pharmaceuticals, a privately held, small-molecule drug discovery company.
 Before joining Aragon, Mr. Cleveland served as General Partner and Chief Operating Officer at Mohr Davidow Ventures from April 2011 to January 2013 and prior to that from January 2006 until March 2011, he was Executive Vice President, Corporate Development and Chief Financial Officer for Affymax.
 Earlier in his career he was an investment banker at J.P.
 Morgan Chase and Co. and a predecessor firm, Hambrecht & Quist, and a corporate lawyer at Cooley Godward LLP, Sidley Austin LLP, and Davis Polk & Wardwell.
 Mr. Cleveland holds a J.D. from Northwestern University School of Law and an A.B. from Washington University in St. Louis.